- Chartered Accountant Course after 12th & Graduation

 There are generally 2 ways to get into Chartered Account Field, the 1st one after completing your 12th Examination in which You can appear for CPT- Common Proficiency Test, after 10+2.
 This is the entrance exam for the course.
 Another way to get into Chartered Accountant Course is after completing Bachelor of Commerce (B.Com).
 The student after completing B.Com, need to complete 9 months of articleship before appearing for Integrated Professional Competence Course (CA- IPCC).
 (If you have selected CA as a profession, after B.Com, click here for more information, if not then scroll down.)
 This were the basic academic requirements for selecting CA as a profession.

 Before going to in detail requirements, and technical things in CA as a profession.
-Let’s discuss the scope of CA as a profession, in depth:
+Let’s discuss about the scope of CA as a profession, in depth:

 Scope of CA Course :